 <?php $date_array = preg_split("/[\/\.-]+/", date('d-m-y')); print_r($date_array); ?>

-There are some differences between POSIX and PCRE to be known to use regex in effective manner.
+It is good to know the difference between POSIX and PCRE to use regex in an efficient way.
 These are listed as follows.

 <?php $welcome_message = "Welcome to php environment"; $word_array = explode( ' ', $welcome_message ); print_r($word_array); ?>

-The above code will split the string into an array by splitting the word for each white space.
-And the output will be as follows.
+The above code will split the given string into an array by the white space.
+The array will be,

 Array ( => Welcome => to => php => environment )